dub-flow/veracode-javascript-packager/README.md

 Flags:
-  -source string     The path of the Node.js app you want to package (default "sample-node-project") -target string     The path where you want the output.zip to be stored to (default ".")
+  -source string     The path of the Node.js app you want to package (default "sample-node-project") -target string     The path where you want the vc-output.zip to be stored to (default ".")
   -tests string      The path that contains your Node.js test files (relative to the source) (default "test")
 ```